 Focused on the past, its impact on the present and what it holds for the future!

-For the last 9 years, Sean has loved every minute of the theatre in Pittsburgh!
+Sean has loved every minute of the theatre in Pittsburgh since he moved to the City of Bridges!
 He would like to give special thanks to Throughline for allowing him the space to explore directing over numerous shows, including Antigone, The Strikelight, The Complete Works of William Shakespeare Abridged, assistant director for Angels in America and casting director for The Last Days of Judas Iscariot.
 He is very honored to be serving as Artistic Director.
 Sean earned his B.A. in theatre arts from Catawba College in 2004.

 Ursula is proud to be a founding member of Throughline Theatre Company.
 August: Osage County, Saving the World, and The Last Days of Judas Iscariot are among her favorite on stage moments with Throughline.
 She earned her first acting chops at The Lost Colony on the Outer Banks of North Carolina.
 While at The Lost Colony, Ursula fell in love with her character's love interest; they married in 2009 on the stage where it all began.
 It was her husband, Sean, who introduced her to the other founding members of Throughline.
 She lives in Brookline with Sean and their son Rowan.

 When not working for the company, Lauren spends her time as the Resident Assistant Stage Manager at City Theatre Company for the rest of the year.
 She received a Bachelor of Arts in Theatre Arts from Catawba College in North Carolina.
 Lauren loves all aspects of the theatre, especially stage management, acting and sound design.
 She also enjoys music, and plays mandolin, piano and guitar.
 She currently resides in Castle Shannon with her husband Chris, their son Kylan, and their dog, Benny.